Academic publishing in China: Journals

 As of June 2001, 62 Chinese journals (44 in English) were indexed in the Science Citation Index Expanded.

 The evaluation criteria for Chinese scientific journals are impact factor, cited number of journal, reaction index, mean citing rate, and non-self-cited rate.

 The impact factor of Chinese scientific journals is relatively low.
 In 1999, the top-cited journal—Mining and Geologica Sinica—had an impact factor of 1.487, and the average number of citations per article published in the Chinese journals covered by Science Citation Index was 0.326.
 One reason for the low impact factor is that Chinese scientists tend to use relatively few references in their publications (average, 6.6 references per article).
 A second reason is that scientists in China, like those in other countries, prefer to publish their best papers in major or top English-language journals.
 In fact, for such purposes as promotion to senior positions, Chinese scientists must have published in Western journals.
 According to the Institute of Science and Technology of China, the number of articles written by Chinese scientists and published in non-Chinese journals increased from 13,134 in 1995 to 24,476 in 1999—a 95% increase.

 As of 2022, it was reported in a study published by Japan's National Institute of Science and Technology Policy (NISTEP), that China had become one of the top countries in regard of producing both high quality and high quantity of scientific papers, and accounted for 27.2% of the world's top 1% of most-cited papers in 2019, taking the global lead and surpassing the US who had come second, with 24.9% of the top 1% of most-cited papers.
+The Economist also concluded that in 2022 China passed both the US and the European Union in the number of high-impact research papers published.